60-second summary

 Am I fit enough to drive?

 Older drivers can remain fit to drive until well into their later life.
-But it’s true that some of the elements involved in safe driving – vision, hearing, and muscle power and control – can deteriorate as we get older.
+But it’s true that some of the faculties required for safe driving – such as vision, muscle power and control – can become more limited as we get older.

-It’s worth getting checked regularly for any sight or hearing issues, as well as any other health problems that may affect your driving.
+It’s worth getting checked regularly for any sight issues, as well as any other health problems that may affect your driving.